What are you looking for in a new owner?

 We have a few reasons behind this, firstly, as the puppies get older we are better able to advise you on temperament and personality to suit your family, as well as coat type and potential size of the dog.

-But secondly, we like to make sure that every dog in our litter has been checked by our vet and has had a BAER hearing test, and a BVA eye test done by a specialist.
+But secondly, we like to make sure that every dog in our litter has been checked by our vet, that they have had a BAER hearing test and a BVA eye test done by a specialist.
 As much as we try, sometimes life isn't perfect and we would hate for a potential new owner to bond with a puppy who we later find out has a health issue.
 We are keen not to disappoint any new owner or cause unnecessary stress and worry.
+We pride ourselves as being the first doodle breeder that chose to health check ahead of families picking their puppy.

 We ask you to place a deposit on a Puppy Of Choice as generally our puppies find homes very quickly, but not everyone can come and choose on a specific weekend as they may be away at the time etc. This way you have your choice of puppy and can choose a viewing day that is convenient for your family.